sverweij/state-machine-cat/docs/api.md

 );
 ```

-This would dump an svg picture on stdout, which would look like this:
+Both will dump an svg picture on stdout, which would look like this:

 <img width="244" alt="pics/on-off-left-right.png" src="pics/on-off-left-right.png">